 - you can use any vegetables that you have in your fridge at the time.
-I’ve used carrots, cabbage, celery, onions, mushrooms and beansprouts, but you can you whatever you have.
-Broccoli, sugar snaps, sliced red and yellow peppers – anything goes;
+I’ve used carrots, cabbage, pak choi, red peppers, onions, mushrooms, green beans and beansprouts, but you can you whatever you have.
+Broccoli, sugar snaps, celery, mini corn cobs – anything goes;

 - it’s so healthy – the vegetables are steamed in their own juices before the sauce is added, locking in all the vitamins;

 - vegetable lo mein is so quick and easy to prepare – once you’ve prepared the vegetables the dish can be cooked and ready to eat in about 10 minutes;

 I like to cook this in a large wok (with a lid) but you could also use a frying pan.
 You will also need a saucepan for boiling the noodles, a sharp knife for cutting up the vegetables and a chopping board to protect your work surface.

 **Get the complete list of ingredients and full instructions for making vegetable lo mein on the printable recipe card at the end of this post**